Psychological Therapy Services

 - Lesbian Gay Bisexual Transgender Queer Intersex (LGBTQI) people: People who identify as LGBTQI or have concerns in relation to their experience of sexuality or gender.

 - Young people: aged 12 -25 years who reside in the Blue Mountains, Hawkesbury or Lithgow LGAs.

 - Women with Perinatal mental health issues: Women who are pregnant, or have a child 12 months or younger.

 - Children 0-11 years of age

 - People at low to moderate risk of suicide or self-harm (SOS): They are eligible to receive unlimited support hours within a two month period.
-For more information please see Suicide Prevention
+For more information please see Seek out Support (SOS)

 - People with complex needs (Extended): People over the age of 25 who experience moderate to severe mental illness with added complexity inclusive of trauma (physical, sexual, emotional), abuse, neglect or a current diagnosis of Borderline Personality Disorder can receive 25 support hours over a 12 month period.
 Please note: Patients accessing Victims of Crime or other equivalent services are not eligible.